FreeOurKnowledge/website/.github/ISSUE_TEMPLATE/communique.md

 ---
-name: Communique
+name: Marketing checklist
 about: Use this template to communicate a project update to various research communities (forums, blogs, etc)
-title: 'Communique: <insert project update description here>'
+title: 'Marketing: <insert reason for communication here>'
-labels: ''
+labels: 'marketing'
 assignees: CooperSmout

 ---